-- water/methanol: (e)

-- anti-icing fluid, etc.; (f)

-- Replenishment of all systems; 4.11

-- 4.12 Refuelling or de-fuelling;

-- 4.13 Operating instructions all systems;

-- 4.14 Electrical;

-- 4.15 Hydraulic;

-- 4.16 Brakes;

-- 4.17 Anti-icing;

-- 4.18 Oxygen, etc.;

 - 4.19 Radio equipment general description;

 - 4.20 Radio equipment operating instructions;

-- 4.21 Operating instructions for:
+- 4.21 Operating instructions for-

-- auto-pilot; (a)
+- (a) auto-pilot;

-- flight director system; (b)
+- (b) flight director system;

-- flight recorder; and (c)
+- (c) flight recorder; and

 - (d) special navigation equipment, etc.

 - 4.22 Pre-flight inspections by crew;

-- 4.23 Abnormal drills:
+- 4.23 Abnormal drills-

 - (a) inverter failure;

-- (b) flight systems failures, etc.;
+- (b) flight systems failures, etc;

-- 4.24 Aircraft handling techniques:
+- 4.24 Aircraft handling techniques-

 - (a) following loss of engine;

 - (b) in turbulence; and

 - (c) on slippery surfaces, etc.;

-- 4.2 Safety precautions (no smoking);
+- 4.25 Safety precautions (no smoking);

 - 4.26 Operation with defective fuel tank;

 - 4.27 Method of use of oxygen.

 - (D) TRAINING

 - 1.0 Training Syllabi And Checking Programmes

-- 1.1 General Requirements.
+1.1 General Requirements.

 Training syllabi and checking programmes for all operations personnel assigned to operational duties in connection with the preparation and/or conduct of a flight shall be developed to meet the respective requirements of the Authority.
-An AOC holder may not use, nor may any person serve in a required crew member capacity or operational capacity unless that person meets the training and currency requirements established by the Authority for that respective position.
+An air operator certificate holder may not use, nor may any person serve in a required crew member capacity or operational capacity unless that person meets the training and currency requirements established by the Authority for that respective position.